 We recover regulatory tax through our distribution charges.
-The 2018/19 forecast regulatory tax value is \$2.4 million and was calculated using data from schedule 5a of the 2017 IDs.
+The forecast regulatory tax value for the period ending 31 March 2020 is \$8.3 million and was forecast using data from schedule 5a of the 2018 Information Disclosures Schedules 4.

-&lt;sup>5 Available on our website, www.alpineenergy.co.nz
+Available on our website, www.alpineenergy.co.nz